-Charley is tired of having Fergus living in the Douglas house, causing a disruption to everyone's schedule.
+Charley (William Demarest) is tired of having Fergus living in the Douglas house, causing a disruption to everyone's schedule.
 Since Fergus is looking for a wife, Charley places an ad in the local newspaper, seeking a wife for Fergus.

 Everyone has a busy day, and no one has time to take care of the triplets.
 Steve decides to take care of the boys by taking them to work, and asking his secretary to take the day off to care for them.
 Steve then forgets where she lives.